Daily Jobs › Project Management

 Boost Productivity and Efficiency with Everhour

 Everhour is a highly intuitive time tracker that facilitates accurate time tracking for easy client invoicing, careful project budgeting, and painless payroll.
-The time tracker provides users with several valuable features, including a handy time clock app that takes the work out of team management.
+The time tracker provides users with several valuable features, such as a handy time clock app that takes the work out of team management.
 Plus, Everhour offers a timesheet app, a work hours tracker, and an attendance trackeremployee time tracking and team management have never been easier!

-If you are managing a team of 5 or more and looking to boost efficiency, Everhour is the perfect tool to keep your team on track.
+In case you are managing a team of 5 or more, Everhour is the perfect tool.
 With seamless time tracking, you can easily estimate task durations, set clear budgets, and generate detailed reports inside Asana, Trello, Jira, or any other pm tool.

 Maria Kharlantseva